Regional banks idle on low returns, weak loan demand

 Clients do not know what is going to happen with insurance costs or taxes and complain that regulations are killing them, King said.

-He forecast economic growth of 2 percent to 2.5 percent for the rest of the year.
+He forecast U.S. economic growth of 2 percent to 2.5 percent for the rest of the year.

 Portfolio managers who focus on bank stocks said until there is demand for banks' principal product - money - bank shares will generally remain undervalued.